apache/openserverless-site/content/en/docs/installation/prereq/docker/_index.md

 ### MacOS

 You require a recent version of MacOS (at least version 11.xb BigSur).
-The installer `nuv` is available both for Intel and ARM.
+The installer `ops` is available both for Intel and ARM.

 Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop/) for MacOS.